-Basic net loss per share is computed by dividing net loss available to electroCore, Inc. by the weighted-average number of shares of common stock outstanding during the period.
-Diluted loss per share is computed by dividing net loss available to electroCore, Inc. by the weighted-average number of shares of common stock outstanding adjusted to give effect to potentially dilutive securities.
-Restricted stock awards and units, and stock options have not been included in the diluted loss per share calculation as their inclusion would have had an anti-dilutive effect.
+Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
+Diluted loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding adjusted to give effect to potentially dilutive securities.
+Restricted stock and unit awards, and stock options have not been included in the diluted loss per share calculation as their inclusion would have had an anti-dilutive effect.